pflanze/cj50/doc-output/cj50/CStr.h.md

 ```

 Check equivalence, "consuming" the references, although consuming
-references is a NOOP (those are Copy, and the referenced value is
+references is a NOOP (they are Copy, and `drop` does nothing).
-not dropped).
-Offered to satisfy the expectation that one can
+Offered to satisfy the expectation that one can compare reference
-compare reference types without using `&`.
+types without using `&`.

 ## print_cstr {#one_print_cstr}